Choosing an Adobe Commerce (Magento) Partner: Experience, Scalability & Solutions

 Lack of deep platform understanding easily leads to technical debt.

-4. Adobe Commerce Partner Consideration #2: Architecture Design & Scalability
+4. Adobe Commerce (Magento) Partner Consideration #2: Architecture Design & Scalability

-The strength of Adobe Commerce lies in its extensibility — but this also makes architecture design critical.
+The strength of Adobe Commerce (Magento) lies in its extensibility — but this also means architecture design is critical.

-Includes: extension and plugin governance capabilities, interface standards for third-party systems, and sustainable upgrade pathways.
+Including extension and plugin governance, interface standards for third-party systems, version upgrade compatibility, and long-term maintenance sustainability.

 4.2 Headless / API-Driven Experience

-5. Adobe Commerce Partner Consideration #3: Industry Understanding & Solution Capabilities
+5. Adobe Commerce (Magento) Partner Consideration #3: Industry Understanding & Solution Capabilities

 Different industries have vastly different e-commerce needs.